stracquadaniolab/pygna/docs/tutorial.rst

 In many workflows, the genes to analyse are stored in a table-like format.
 Hence, we provide a function to create a GMT geneset from a table, with the possibility of applying a filter to the data.
-You can even just use it to return a gmt with all the genes in a column by applying a dummy filter.
+You can even just use it to return a GMT with all the genes in a column by applying a dummy filter.

 **NOTE**: In case you would like to apply more filters, just use the output_csv